 ASB Markets Monthly is another newsletter I’ve signed up for, and contains an overview of the previous month’s themes in the global financial markets.

 Investment News is targeted towards those working in the finance/investment industry rather than investors themselves, but some of their content might give you some good insights into the sector.

 Good Returns is another site targeted towards financial advisers, but still has great content that investors can take on board.

 The subreddit Personal Finance New Zealand is good place for New Zealand investors to discuss investing and ask questions.

 Sharetrader is another discussion forum for New Zealand share investors.
 I learnt a lot by reading the discussions on this site, as most members are knowledgeable and experienced investors.

 Sorted contains a huge amount of tools, guides, and articles relating to everything about money, from budgeting, saving, investing, to managing debt.
-Their KiwiSaver Fund Finder is one of their most useful tools.
+Their Investor Kickstarter and KiwiSaver Fund Finder are a couple of their most useful tools.
 Sorted is provided by a government funded agency, the Commission for Financial Capability.

 Financial Markets Authority

 Doing research into whether an investment or financial provider is legit or not?
 The FMA website is a good place to start, as you can search to see whether your provider is licensed or not.
-Apart from that, they have a bunch of guides about investments as well as avoiding scams.
+Apart from that they have a bunch of guides about investments and avoiding scams, and some great data sets.